 From indoor attractions to keep the kids entertained, to museums that keep you all dry AND educated, spend just one rainy day in Galway and you’ll soon learn that your fun doesn’t have to stop.

-And best of all, because the city is so compact, getting to most of the destinations below is easily achieved on foot.
+And best of all, because the city is so compact, getting to most of the destinations below is easily achieved on foot (especially if you’re staying at our Galway city centre hotel).
 Trust us, you’ll never find yourself traipsing through the rain for hours trying to find something to do.

 9 Things to Do on a Rainy Day in Galway